grarup/SharpE/README.md

 ##Overview
  #E is an open editor.
 The backbone of the editor is  [AvalonEdit](http://avalonedit.net/)
-It was developed to edit json files and to validate the against a json schema.
+It was developed to edit json files and to validate against a json schema.

 #Status
 The project is still under development though somewhat functionally.